UCF/FSI-theme/README.md

 Create a page called 'Home' and a page called 'News and Events'.
 These must be named exactly to work correctly.

+Create a page called 'About'.
+Each subheader should have an id that corresponds to the site navigation (e.g., <h3 id="History">History</h3>).
+See main navigation structure below.

 Create four new navigation menus: one for the main site navigation, one for Programs and Projects links, one for Educational Partners links, and one for Corporate Partners.